 What is Housing Choice Voucher (Section 8)

 The Section 8 program involves private landlords who wish to lease their apartments or houses to our clients.
 The advantage to the participant is rental assistance, a home that meets or exceeds Housing Quality Standards, and the Family Self-Sufficiency program.
-The advantage to the landlord is that on the first business day of each month a check is placed in the mail to them or electronically deposited into their bank account of choice for the housing authority's portion of the rent and they can also list vacant apartments for individuals seeking a new place to live.
+The advantage to the landlord is that each month a check is electronically deposited into their bank account of choice for the housing authority's portion of the rent.
+They can also list vacant apartments for individuals seeking a new place to live.

-Status of Housing Choice Voucher (Section 8) Waiting List: CLOSED
+Status of Housing Choice Voucher (Section 8) Waiting List: Opening July, 2017

 Participating in the HCV Program (Section 8)